 At any time, the student, the immediate supervisor, and/or the head of the administrative or academic unit may consult with the appropriate Human Resources office.
 Final approval of the plan is the responsibility of the head of the administrative unit (e.g., dean, director, department chair, or equivalent) in which the employee holds an appointment.

-Record Keeping: A written record of the approved conflict resolution plan must be placed in the employee’s personnel file in his or her administrative unit (also see Section III.F. on confidentiality).
+- Record Keeping: A written record of the approved conflict resolution plan must be placed in the employee’s personnel file in his or her administrative unit (also see Section III.F. on confidentiality).
+The Higher Administrative Authority will have ultimate responsibility for preparing and monitoring the plan, and must review and reevaluate the plan at least annually to ensure that it continues to effectively address the actual or potential conflict, consistent with this policy.

 Violations of this policy will be considered misconduct on the part of an employee and will be subject to institutional sanctions up to and including termination of appointment.